 And yet, the strike served as a potent reminder that this movement is not about words or slogans—it’s about the urgent need for action.
 For thirty years, Seventh Generation has proudly used our voice to stand up for the issues that matter most, but with a global challenge like climate change, we know we have to do more.
 That’s why we’re re-doubling our support of the amazing climate efforts already happening, such as Sierra Club’s Ready for 100 Movement to get cities to commit to 100% clean, renewable energy, as well as telling the story of advocates who are pushing for larger, state-wide commitments such as New York’s recent Climate Leadership and Community Protection Act.

 We’re also innovating more quickly, and more radically than ever, setting science-based targets to reduce our products’ carbon footprint and create less waste.
-Though our products lead the industry in the use of 100% PCR plastic, as well as renewable, plant-based and biodegradable ingredients, we can still do better.
+Though our products lead the industry in the use of 100% PCR plastic, as well as renewable, plant-based ingredients, we can still do better.
 Recycling rates, especially for plastic containers, remain frustratingly low and too many of our products and packaging still end up in landfills or oceans.
 That’s why we’re creating revolutionary product solutions that not only minimize waste—but create no waste at all—and we’re urging other businesses to do the same.

 In addition, and perhaps most impactfully, we’re going to continue using our voice to lobby the decision-makers who have the power to affect more far-reaching, long-lasting change.
 It’s going to take a collective effort—businesses standing shoulder-to-shoulder with non-profits, representatives, and grassroots activists—but if we don’t come together and stand up to the systems that profit from fossil fuel use and production, if we don’t shift to a renewable energy economy that’s better for our health, we are going to end up in a world that we won’t recognize.